microsoft/Web-Dev-For-Beginners/2-js-basics/4-arrays-loops/README.md

 ### While loop

-Unlike the syntax for the `for` loop, `while` loops only require a condition that will stop the loop when `false`.
+Unlike the syntax of the `for` loop, `while` loops only require a condition that will stop the loop when the condition becomes `false`.
 Conditions in loops usually rely on other values like counters, and must be managed during the loop.
 Starting values for counters must be created outside the loop, and any expressions to meet a condition, including changing the counter must be maintained inside the loop.

 ```javascript
 //Counting up to 10